Soviet submarine Shch-310: Construction and career

 Shch-310 was laid down by Krasnoye Sormovo Factory No. 112 in Gorky on 6 November 1933 with the name of Belukha.
 She was renamed Shch-310 on 15 September 1934 and launched on 10 April 1935.
 The submarine was commissioned on 21 August 1936 into the Baltic Fleet.
 During the Winter War the ship made two patrols in the Baltic Sea.

 When the Axis powers invaded on 22 June, she was patrolling in the Eastern Baltic and moved to defend the entrance of the Gulf of Finland the following day.
 Shch-310 penetrated the Axis mine barrage defending the exit from the Gulf of Finland in September 1942.
 While patrolling between Cape Rozewie, Poland, and Bornholm Island, the submarine sank one small merchant ship and missed another.
 Improved Axis anti-submarine defenses at the exit from the Gulf of Finland in 1943 prevented any patrols in the Baltic, but the liberation of Estonia in September 1944 destroyed those and Shch-310 is the first submarine to venture forth.
 While patrolling off Ventspils, Latvia, she sank the transport Ro-24 and a dredger in early October, although her attacks on a steamship and an oil tanker were unsuccessful.
 During a later patrol in December 1944–January 1945, the submarine made four unsuccessful attacks off Liepāja, Latvia.
 Four months later, Shch-310 again patrolled off Liepāja, sinking a small freighter, but missed hitting ships on 5 different days in March and April.

 The submarine was renamed S-310 in 1949 and was stricken on 17 August 1953.
 She was either scuttled during a training exercise or broken up in Liepāja in 1958.

+A wreck of a submarine was found near the island of Ruhnu in 2011, that is according to Estonian underwater archeologist Vello Mäss(et) and the Estonian National Heritage Board(et), the remains of the S-310, that was sunken in 1958 during exercises.